top of page

 Picnic with butter chicken pie!
 Taste to match the view :)

 The best thing about Tasmania?
 So many incredible experiences are completely free.
-From spotting wallabies in the wild, dolphins at Binalong Bay, to watching penguins at Low Head Lighthouse or Bruny Island—you don't always need to spend money to make unforgettable family memories.
+From spotting wallabies in the wild and dolphins at Binalong Bay, to watching penguins at Low Head Lighthouse or Bruny Island—you don't always need to spend money to make unforgettable family memories.

 That said, if you're planning to explore Tasmania's national parks—like Cradle Mountain or Freycinet National Park—you’ll need to purchase a Parks Pass.
 We highly recommend it.

-We opted for the 60-day Holiday Pass, which cost AUD 93 for a family of four.
+We opted for the 60-day Holiday Pass, which cost AUD 93 (approximately ₹5,200 - April 2025) for a family of four.
 It gave us access to multiple national parks across Tasmania and was totally worth it.

 Check out our full guide: